Blame (horse)

-Blame (foaled May 2, 2006) is a retired American champion Thoroughbred racehorse, a winner of nine races in 13 starts including the prestigious Breeders' Cup Classic.
+Blame (foaled 2 May 2006) is a retired American Thoroughbred racehorse, Who won nine races in 13 starts, including the Breeders' Cup Classic.

 He never finished out of the money in his racing career; along with his nine wins, he finished second twice and third twice.
 After being retired at the end of 2010, he was sent to stud at Claiborne Farm.

 Background

 Blame is a dark bay homebred stallion owned by Claiborne Farm in association with Adele B. Dilschneider.
 He was sired by Claiborne's Arch out of the Seeking the Gold mare Liable (the 2010 Kentucky Broodmare of the Year).
 He was trained during his racing career by Albert Stall Jr. and partnered with veteran jockey Garrett Gomez during his 2010 championship season.

 Race record

 2008: two-year-old season

 Blame made his racing debut as a two-year-old on September 13, 2008, with Lindey Wade aboard at Turfway Park in Florence, Kentucky, where he ran third in a maiden special weight race.

 In his next start on October 17, with Jamie Theriot aboard, Blame broke his maiden, capturing his first win, a maiden special weight race over seven furlongs at Keeneland in Lexington, Kentucky.
 Blame came from seven lengths back, making a five-wide move down the stretch to defeat Flying Warrior by a length, winning $31,225 of the $50,000 purse.

 His winnings for his two-race season totaled $33,425.